 The importance of boat and trailer bill of sale

-If you are buying or selling a boat trailer, you will undoubtedly need a boat trailer bill of sale.
-Generally, the bill of sale is written up by the seller and given to the buyer as a receipt.
-This legal document shows transfer of ownership.
-This is proof a buyer will definitely need to register the boat trailer in their name and to get it insured.
-This document will also make the transition easier if the buyer wants to sell the trailer at some later point.
+The boat and trailer bill of sale is a legal document that shows the transfer of ownership.
+It is a proof that the buyer needs to register the boat and trailer in his name and to get them insured.
+The boat and trailer bill of sale will also make the transition easier if the buyer wants to sell the trailer at some later point.

 The details of the boat trailer should include the VIN, make, model, year built, model, body style, dimensions, and the GVWR (Gross Vehicle Weight Rating).
-This document should be signed and dated by the buyer and seller, as well as a witness, on the day that the trailer is sold.
+This document should be signed and dated by the buyer and seller, as well as a witness, on the day that the boat and trailer are transferred.

 Keep in mind that some states may require a title to register the boat trailer.
-It is the responsibility of the seller to provide this to the buyer if it is needed, but it is important that you call the DMV just to make sure.
-Either way, a boat trailer bill of sale will prove beneficial to both parties involved and will help avoid any confusion when it comes to the sale.
+It is the responsibility of the seller to provide the bill of sale to the buyer if it is needed, but it is important that you call the DMV just to make sure.
+Either way, a boat and trailer bill of sale will prove beneficial to both parties involved and will help avoid any disputes when it comes to the sale.